Land Acknowledgment

 The University of Washington acknowledges the Coast Salish peoples of this land, the land which touches the shared waters of all tribes and bands within the Duwamish, Suquamish, Tulalip and Muckleshoot nations.
-Since time immemorial, the Coast Salish peoples' have been the original stewards of these lands.
-Colonization and its modern systems of oppression continue to disrupt their work and lives.
+Since time immemorial, the Coast Salish peoples have been the original stewards of these lands.
+Colonization and its modern systems of oppression continue to disrupt their work.
 We hope that this acknowledgement serves as a first step in our commitment to authentic relationships with Native and Indigenous communities moving forward.

 ---

-The C. Frank Brockman Memorial Tree Tour is a project of the Washington State Arts Commission's Art in Public Places Program, in partnership with the University of Washington.
+The 2001 revision of the C. Frank Brockman Memorial Tree Tour was a project of the Washington State Arts Commission's Art in Public Places Program, in partnership with the University of Washington.

 Conceptual design: Original Suzanne Hellmuth and Jock Reynolds

-Tree tour text: Current tour text and information written and revised by Theodore Hoss and Thuy Luu (2021).
-Original tour text written by Arthur Lee Jacobson and Carly Thornburg (2010).
+Tree tour text: Current Brockman Memorial Tree Tour text and information written and revised by Theodore Hoss and Thuy Luu.
+The tour text from the 2010 revision was written by Arthur Lee Jacobson and Carly Thornburg.
+Original tour (1979-1980) written by Professor C. Frank Brockman.
+All other tours and website elements written by Theodore Hoss.

 Black and white photography: C. Frank Brockman